Amsterdam/react-maps/README.md

 ## Usage

 Install dependencies: `yarn`
-Start the example app: `yarn start`
+Start the example app: `yarn start` and check out `http://localhost:8080`

 Checkout `./src/example/App.tsx` for how to implement the components.